slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Most people approach each and every year in the exact same way while expecting drastically different results.

+> *"If you feel pain, you’re alive.
+If you feel other people’s pain, you’re a human being."
+-- Leo Tolstoy*

+> *"What a misfortune to be a woman!
+And yet, the worst misfortune is not to understand what a misfortune it is."
+-- Soren Kierkegaard*

+> *"If a man never contradicts himself, the reason must be that he virtually never says anything at all."
+-- Erwin Schrodinger*

+> *"The pendulum of the mind oscillates between sense and nonsense, not between right and wrong."
+-- Carl Jung*

+> *"I am lonely, yet not everybody will do.
+I don’t know why, some people fill the gaps and others emphasize my loneliness.
+In reality those who satisfy me are those who simply allow me to live with my «idea of them»."
+-- Anaïs Nin*

+> *"The American people don’t believe anything until they see it on television."
+-- Richard Nixon*

 > *"How to write compelling characters?
 It’s easy, just make them contradictions.
 To be human is to be a contradiction."
 -- Unknown*

 > *"The problem with people who have no vices is that generally you can be pretty sure they’re going to have some pretty annoying virtues."
 -- Elizabeth Taylor*

-> *"I am lonely, yet not everybody will do.
-I don’t know why, some people fill the gaps and others emphasize my loneliness.
-In reality those who satisfy me are those who simply allow me to live with my «idea of them»."
--- Anaïs Nin*

 > *"I always worried someone would notice me, and then when no one did, I felt lonely."
 -- Curtis Sittenfeld*